Skip to main content

 Hayley has an extensive career working in Early Years, primarily based within schools.
 As our Manager of Operations, Hayley’s passion for early education shines through in everything she does at Rooftops.
 She works closely with staff to ensure they are well supported and confident in their roles, and collaborates with our Early Years Lead to develop and implement a high-quality, engaging curriculum.
 Hayley’s dedication, leadership, and hands-on approach help maintain the warm, professional, and nurturing environment that Rooftops is known for.

-Reanna Gamble – Manager of Admin and Training
+Reanna Porter – Manager of Admin and Training

 Reanna holds a degree in Early Childhood Education, a Postgraduate Diploma in Education, and Early Years Teacher Status, with more than 11 years of experience.
 Reanna loves all things admin and, alongside her passion for early years, has a flair for social media too!
 As well as managing administrative aspects behind the scenes, Reanna supports staff across all rooms with training and hands-on help wherever needed.
 Working alongside our management team, she plays a key role in ensuring the continuous development and success of Rooftops.

 Sam has worked in Early Years for several years and holds a Level 5 qualification in childcare.
 Having previously managed settings, she brings valuable leadership experience to her role as Deputy Manager.
 Sam currently also leads our Nurture Nest (under 2’s) unit, where her caring and nurturing approach creates a calm and engaging environment for our youngest children.
-She is also training to become a Level 3 SENCO, further developing her expertise in supporting children with additional needs.
+She is also a trained Level 3 SENCo and uses her expertise in supporting children with additional needs.

 Find out more about the staff in the Nurture Nest, Wildflowers and Bloom Room!

 At Rooftops, we are committed to providing children with healthy, nutritious, and delicious meals every day.
-All our meals are cooked fresh by The Turf, a local Richmond business, and delivered to us fresh on the day.
-Our fruit and vegetables are supplied by Carrick’s, the local grocers, ensuring the very best, seasonal produce.
+All our meals are cooked fresh by The Buck Inn, a local Richmond business, and delivered to us fresh on the day.
 We love supporting local businesses in Richmond and believe in creating strong connections with our community.

 We encourage children to stay hydrated by drinking plenty of water, and we also provide milk.
 Fizzy drinks and squashes are not allowed, and our staff lead by example, always keeping a water bottle to hand.